saisudhamshm/micro-C-TAC/README.md

 ``` bash
 ./compiler < input_file.mc > output_file.txt
 ```
-Where `.mc` is the extension for Mini-C source files.
+note that generated text file may have several initial new line characters Where `.mc` is the extension for Mini-C source files.
 ## Testing
 The project includes a test target to validate the compiler with sample programs: